Latest News

 Harold Landry III player page

-New England Patriots TE Hunter Henry (knee) fully participated in practice Friday, Jan.
-23, and is not on the injury report for the AFC Championship game.
+New England Patriots TE Hunter Henry (non-injury) fully participated in practice Friday, Jan.
+30, but is considered questionable for Super Bowl LX at this point.

 Sam Darnold player page